 Establishment: means an organisation that may make available certain premises for purses of executing certain of the Services or premises avaable to other sers to utilise certain of the Services;

-E-Wallet: means a secure digital wallet that enables Users to store, manage and transact funds directly within the BUZ’D app.
+E-Wallet: means a secure digital wallet that enables Users to store, manage and transact funds directly within the BUZD app.
 It allows Users to deposit funds for challenge entry fees, track their rewards, and may at a later stage withdraw eligible funds once the ability to do so has been added to the Platform.

 Match: means the instant where two Users share the same fitness and/or sport interests and both follow one another;

-Platform: means the BUZ’D software platform that enables Users to find a Match in terms of fitness and/or sport interests, or to utilise other Third Party Services as made available via the Services to the Users, which is made available through the App.
+Platform: means the BUZD software platform that enables Users to find a Match in terms of fitness and/or sport interests, or to utilise other Third Party Services as made available via the Services to the Users, which is made available through the App.

 Process has the meaning as per section 1 of the POPIA (see Privacy Policy), including derivative works / new data sets that contains no Personal Information, i.e. how many Users from a certain region or how many Users participated in the various challenges etc.;